The Lion and the Jewel: Themes

-The most prominent theme of this story is the rapid modernisation of Africa, coupled with the rapid evangelisation of the population.
-This has driven a wedge between the traditionalists, who seek to nullify the changes done in the name of progress due to vested interests or simply not liking the result of progress, and the modernists, who want to see the last of outdated traditional beliefs at all cost.
+The prominent theme of this story is the rapid modernisation of Africa, coupled with the rapid evangelisation of the population.
+This has driven a wedge between the traditionalists, who seek to nullify the changes done in the name of progress due to vested interests or simply not liking the result of progress, and the modernists, who want to see the last of what they believe to be outdated traditional beliefs at all cost.

 Another core theme is the marginalisation of women as property.
-Traditionally, they were seen as properties that could be bought, sold or accumulated.
-Even the modern Lakunle falls victim to this, by looking down on Sidi for having a smaller brain, and later by thinking it will be easier to marry her once she's lost her virginity, since no dowry was required in such a situation.
+Traditionally, they were seen as entities that could be bought, sold or accumulated.
+Even the ostensibly modern Lakunle falls victim to this, by looking down on Sidi for having a smaller brain, and later by thinking it will be easier to marry her once she's lost her virginity, since no dowry was required in such a situation.

 There is also the conflict between education and traditional beliefs.
 The educated people seek to spread their knowledge to the tribal people in an attempt to make them more modern.
-This in turn is resisted by the tribal people who see no point in obtaining an education as it served them no use in their daily lives.
+This in turn is resisted by the tribal people, who see no point in obtaining an education as it served them no use in their daily lives.This theme is also displayed in the story when Lakunle tries to teach Sidi how to use cutlery.

 Finally, there is the importance of song and dance as a form of spreading information in a world where the fastest route of communication is by foot.
 It is also an important source of entertainment for the otherwise bored village youths.
 The author shows the slow influence of modernisation, for example, the wandering traveller influences Sidi's life drastically.
+More specifically, Sidi's romantic future is tied to the outcome of a struggle between two opposing factions.